+The Group's principal contingent liabilities arise from property rental guarantees and performance guarantees.
 The Group has contingent liabilities in respect of legal claims arising in the ordinary course of business.
+These matters mainly include the risks associated with personnel litigation, taxes and contractual disputes.